The key to an enjoyable and unforgettable first Christmas with a baby lies in two equally important things:

-Christmas with a new-born baby can be truly magical, but for obvious reasons comes with its own unique challenges.
-So with this in mind, what follows is a brief overview of several important tips for getting the most out of baby’s first Christmas:
+Christmas with a newborn baby can be truly magical, but for obvious reasons comes with its own unique challenges.
+So with this in mind, what follows is a brief overview of several important tips for getting the most out of a baby’s first Christmas:

 Baby’s First Christmas: Your Complete Survival Guide